 All Competence Centres in first 6 months delivered significant work forwards their objectives.
 Most of the work has been done around requirements gathering which will be the base for further development.

-JRA1.1 “Authentication and Authorisation Infrastructure” has been working on establishing contacts with other project and infrastructures (AARC, GN4, EUDAT2020 and PRACE) in order to work together towards an interoperable AAI.
+JRA1.1 “Authentication and Authorisation Infrastructure” has been working on establishing contacts with other projects and infrastructures (AARC, GN4, EUDAT2020 and PRACE) in order to work together towards an interoperable AAI.

 JRA1.2 “Service Registry and Marketplace” focused on requirements gathering and analysis to prepare a concept for the marketplace and identify interfaces with other EGI tools.

-JRA1.3 “Accounting” spent the first period on development around Data, Cloud and Storage accounting and collecting requirements for new Accounting Portal.
+JRA1.3 “Accounting” spent the first period on development work around Data, Cloud and Storage accounting and collecting requirements for new Accounting Portal.

-JRA1.4 “Operations tools” focused on number of developments to improve existing EGI tools according to EGI needs.
+JRA1.4 “Operations tools” focused on a number of developments to improve existing EGI tools according to EGI needs.

 JRA1.5 “Resource Allocation – e-GRANT” continued implementation of improvements needed for EGI Resource Allocation and EGI Pay-for-Use process.

-SA1.1 “Operations Coordination” focused on provisioning of reliable production infrastructure by improving and modifying several of procedures and manuals supporting operations activities.
-The task also work towards sustainable delivery of EGI Core activities, essential for the infrastructure, through oversight of the performance and preparing new bidding for period of 20 Months starting from May 2016.
-Significant improvement has been also done in terms of UMD Software provisioning by optimization of verification and releasing the middleware distribution process.
+SA1.1 “Operations Coordination” focused on provisioning of reliable production infrastructure by improving and modifying several of the procedures and manuals supporting operations activities.
+The task also work towards sustainable delivery of EGI Core activities, essential for the infrastructure, through oversight of the performance and preparing a new bidding for a period of 20 Months starting from May 2016.
+Significant improvement has been also done in terms of UMD Software Provisioning by optimization of the process of verification and release of the middleware distribution.

 SA1.2 “Development of Security Operations” has been working on security requirements in particular security requirements on endorsed Virtual Machine images.
 A new versions of the “EGI-CSIRT Critical Vulnerability Handling” and “"EGI Software Vulnerability Group – Strategy and Vulnerability Issue Handling" procedures have been produced and work started on four new or revised policies.
 The task also worked towards planning and developing a security challenge of the EGI Federated Cloud services.

 SA1.3 “Integration, Deployment of Grid and Cloud Platforms” spent effort on prototyping the long tail of science platform integrated with the Catania Science Gateway Framework.
-Work towards defining how to integrate the ESA authentication system with the Federated cloud has been performed by EGI and ESA.
-The activities for the D4Science integration focused on the selection of the use cases and services that will run in the EGI Federated cloud.
+Work towards defining how to integrate the ESA authentication system with the Federated Cloud has been performed by EGI and ESA.
+The activities for the D4Science integration focused on the selection of the use cases and services that will run in the EGI Federated Cloud.

 Strategy, Policy and Communications